 5 Simple Steps to the Human Flag

-Here at the School of Calisthenics we like to break down complex movements, explain the principles behind them, what we need to do and then how we can progressively build up the specific strength aspects we need for things like the Human Flag.
+We like to break down complex movements, explain the principles behind them, what we need to do and then how we can progressively build up the specific strength aspects we need for things like the Human Flag.

 Principles of the Human Flag

-First we need to understand the movement and what we are dealing with.
+First, we need to understand the movement and what we are dealing with.
 The Human Flag can be broken down into three component forces.
 The top arm is pulling, the bottom arm is pushing and these opposing forces create torque that leverages the body upwards.
 Whether you’re able to hold your torso and legs out straight after you’ve leveraged yourself up comes down to the oblique strength to pull your hips up towards your top pulling arm.

 It’s key to remember that the forces involved are very high if you’re to be successful.
 The pulling and pushing forces need to be very large but also equal in order to maintain stationary.
 It’s also a huge challenge mentally or neutrally for the brain to produce these three forces simultaneously, as well as the fact that we never push and pull maximally with opposing arms.
 So it’s a skill we need to learn in creating the correct movement pattern as well as developing the specific strength required.